Homepage > Blank IRS 8862 Template

 Dos and Don'ts

-• Do read the form instructions carefully to understand each section.
+• Do read the instructions carefully before starting the form.

-• Don't forget to sign and date the form before submitting it.
+• Don't forget to sign and date the form before submission.

 Misconceptions